Tiger King 2 release date: When do Joe Exotic and Carole Baskin return to Netflix?

 Joining him will be a host of stars from season one.

-The trailer shows a host of new faces, with the likes of Jeff Lowe, Tim Stark, Allen Glover and James Garretson, although Kelci "Saff" Saffery - a huge fan favourite - appears to be absent so we can assume he will play no part in the next instalment.
+The trailer shows a host of new faces, with the likes of Jeff Lowe, Tim Stark, Allen Glover and James Garretson and fan-favourite Kelci "Saff" Saffery returning for season two.

 Caroline Baskin is also shown in the trailer, but due to her consistent criticism of the show, we can assume any appearances will be few and far between.